13 Generative Adversarial Networks

 • DCGAN — deep convolutional GAN, which established stable architectures and training practices for image generation (Radford et al., 2016).

-A generative adversarial network (GAN) consists of two neural networks that are trained simultaneously in competition:
+A GAN consists of two neural networks trained simultaneously in competition:

 Training alternates between improving the discriminator (so it better distinguishes real from fake) and improving the generator (so its fakes become more convincing).
 The result is a generator that can produce realistic, novel samples from the data distribution.